sim-/tgy/README.md

     - Original TowerPro 17A, 25A
 - tgy:
     - Original TowerPro 18A
-    - Original Turnigy Basic and Turnigy Plush 10A, 18A, and 25A (rebranded Hobbywing)
+    - Original Turnigy Basic and Turnigy Plush 10A, 18A, and 25A (Hobbywing OEM)
     - RCTimer 10A, 18A, 20A, 30A (18A, 20A, 30A are same board with more or less FETs)
     - Hobby King SS 15-18A
 - tgy6a: